Hans-JR/Temparatur-Monitor-outside/README.md

 # Temparatur-Monitor-outside
 A Temp.
-Monitor for boats to measure outside- and inside Temp and humidity
+Monitor for boats to measure outside- and inside temp and humidity

 Required hardware: Arduino mini (a ATMega 168 is sufficient) , LCD Display 4 x 20 with I2C-adapter FC113, DHT22 Sensor, DS1820B, 12 to 5V DC-DC adapter, LDR